StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 > One thing the Fed does is create an **outside spread for the Fed Funds market**.
 Another is to **Keep the Fed Funds rates stable**.

-After 2008, the Fed became very explicit about the Fed Funds rate outside spread: it set a minimum (by paying .25% interest) and a maximum (by lending at .75%, the discount rate).
+After 2008, the Fed became very explicit about the Fed Funds rate outside spread: it set a minimum (by paying .25% interest, the interest on excess reserves -IOER-) and a maximum (by lending at .75%, the discount rate).
 At this point, the effective rate can only move between these values.
 Before the crisis these values were 0 and 1%+target.

 **Temporary open market operation**: The Fed can lower interest rates in the Fed Funds market by expanding its balance sheet and dumping them in the repo market (for a temporary period of time).
 They are _temporary_ as opposed to normal (permanent) OMO where the Fed _buys_ the treasuries.
 The Fed buys the repos from a dealer through a bank, injecting liquidity into the markets.
 The dealer can then use those reserves for e.g. paying a loan, investing, keep them as deposits, etc.